 This Friday a triathlete asked the question:

-"Strength Training...which days and how many days a week?"
+"Strength Training for cycling...which days and how many days a week?"

 This is a fantastic question that many triathletes are beginning to ask, and while they have 3 sports to work on, the answer actually holds true for the vast majority of cyclists as well.

 Check out the considerations all triathletes and cyclists should take, when looking to add in strength training to their on-bike training schedule.

 Adding in strength training- while incredibly important- must be done on a personal basis, especially taking into consideration your weaknesses, strengths, RECOVERY, and ability to deal with the training stress.

 Here are a few things to consider, that will significantly help you make the right choice: